Free personalized radio that

 plays the music you love

 After a long search, Sepultura recruited Cleveland native Derrick Green as their new singer and began laying down tracks for 1998's Against.
-Though it retained much of the intensity and diversity of its predecessor (including a collaboration with Japan's Kodo percussion ensemble on the track "Kamaitachi"), the album lacked the unique spark which had characterized the band's prior work.
+Though it retained much of the intensity and diversity of its predecessor (including a collaboration with Japan's Kodo percussion ensemble on the track "Kamaitachi"), the album lacked the unique spark that had characterized the band's prior work.
 It also sold only half as many copies as Cavalera's first album with his new band, Soulfly, clearly showing with whom fan loyalty remained.
 Undaunted, Sepultura returned in early 2001 with Nation.
 The album followed in the footsteps of its predecessor, despite better reviews and a more seasoned Green on vocals.
 In order to reach out to its slowly shrinking fan base, the group released one of its last live shows with Max, Under a Pale Grey Sky, in the fall of 2002.
-An EP of covers, Revolusongs, was released in 2003, followed by the full-length Roorback, 2005's Live in São Paulo, and 2006's Dante XXI, and 2009's Clockwork Orange-inspired A-Lex.
-The following year the band announced they had signed to Nuclear Blast, where they would go on to release 2011's Kairos, as well as their 13th studio album, The Mediator Between the Head and Hands Must Be the Heart, in 2013. ~ Eduardo Rivadavia
+An EP of covers, Revolusongs, was released in 2003, followed by the full-length Roorback, 2005's Live in São Paulo, 2006's Dante XXI, and 2009's Clockwork Orange-inspired A-Lex.
+The following year, the band announced they had signed to Nuclear Blast, where they would go on to release 2011's Kairos, as well as their 13th studio album, The Mediator Between the Head and Hands Must Be the Heart, in 2013.
+This latter effort, inspired by the sci-fi classic Metropolis, brought an injection of fresh blood with the introduction of new 20-year-old drummer Eloy Casagrande.
+It was produced by Ross Robinson, who had helmed their seminal album Roots.
+After a major tour, the re-energized band got back in the studio with Jens Bogren to record 2017's Machine Messiah. ~ Eduardo Rivadavia

 Track List: Mediator Between Head & Hands Must Be The Heart